KondaReddyR/spring-demo/README.md

-# An example spring-boot application
+# An example spring-boot application with custom JRE

 * A [Spring-boot Java project](https://spring.io/projects/spring-boot)
 * Dockerfile, Containers images will be scanned using [Trivy](https://aquasecurity.github.io/trivy/).